 New parents often find themselves overwhelmed by the expenses that come with a baby.
 From nursery furnishings to "onesies" to countless diapers, your little bundle of joy is going to cost you, well, a bundle.
 Fortunately, the federal government offers a number of tax breaks to offset the cost of raising a child.
 Here you'll learn about two tax breaks for which most parents qualify: the dependent exemption and the child tax credit.

 You might be surprised to learn that the IRS does not tax every single dollar that you earn.
-Instead, the IRS gives you a very modest tax exemption ($4,000 per person in 2015; $3,950 2014) to cover your basic living expenses.
-Single people can take one exemption for themselves.
+Instead, the IRS gives you a very modest personal tax exemption ($4,050 per person in 2016; $4,000 in 2015) to cover your basic living expenses.
+Single people can take one personal exemption for themselves.
 Married couples can take two exemptions (one for each of them).

 When you add a new child to your family, you can add one more exemption (for the same amount as the personal exemption) to your income taxes -- called a "dependent exemption."
 This means that you get an additional tax deduction every year until your child turns 19 -- a nice baby gift from Uncle Sam!

 In terms of actual tax savings, the amount you save with the dependent exemption depends on your tax bracket.
 The higher your tax bracket, the more savings you get.